Seaweed can contain beneficial nutrients, including iodine, and antioxidants. It may support heart health.

-Seaweed also contains small amounts of vitamins A, C, E and K, along with folate, zinc, sodium, calcium and magnesium (10).
+Seaweed also contains small amounts of vitamins A, C, E, and K, along with folate, zinc, sodium, calcium, and magnesium (

 This makes them less likely to damage your cells.

-In addition to containing the antioxidant vitamins A, C and E, seaweed boasts a wide variety of beneficial plant compounds, including flavonoids and carotenoids.
-These have been shown to protect your body’s cells from free radical damage (21, 22).
+In addition to containing the antioxidant vitamins A, C, and E, seaweed boasts a wide variety of beneficial plant compounds, including flavonoids and carotenoids.
+These have been shown to protect your body’s cells from free radical damage (

 A lot of research has focused on one particular carotenoid called fucoxanthin.

-It’s the main carotenoid found in brown algae, such as wakame, and it has 13.5 times the antioxidant capacity as vitamin E (21).
+It’s the main carotenoid found in brown algae, such as wakame, and it has 13.5 times the antioxidant capacity of vitamin E (

-Summary Seaweed contains a wide range of antioxidants, such as vitamins A, C and E, carotenoids and flavonoids.
+Seaweed contains a wide range of antioxidants, such as vitamins A, C, and E, carotenoids, and flavonoids.
 These antioxidants protect your body from cell damage.

 Gut bacteria play an enormous role in your health.